 SECOND FLUSH DARJEELING (May to June)

 The production of the world renowned “summer tea” or Second Flush Darjeeling Tea is produced from the month of May.
-The Second Flush Darjeeling results from the luscious, moist and juicy leaves characterized by very enticing facade with a turquoise, purplish bloom and a touch of shimmering shiny apex (buds).
+The Second Flush Darjeeling results from the luscious, moist and juicy leaves.
+It is characterized by very enticing facade with a turquoise, purplish bloom and a touch of shimmering shiny apex (buds).
 The infused tea leaves are more vivid in its color and appearance than that of spring.
 It is characterized by mature and a mellow brew.
 It is during this period that the famous "Darjeeling Muscatel" flavor becomes pronounced.
-This period expresses a full bodied aroma with its infused tea leaves of bright copper or purplish tinge.
+This Darjeeling Second Flush Tea season period expresses a full bodied cup as well as aroma with its infused tea leaves of bright copper or purplish tinge.

 MONSOON TEAS (July to September)

-The "Monsoon Darjeeling Tea" forms the bulk of 'breakfast blend' for it has more colour and is much stronger in its brew and appearance.
+The "Monsoon Darjeeling Flush" forms the bulk of 'breakfast blend' for it has more color and is much stronger in its brew and appearance.
 The teas picked during the rainy season are thought to hold too much water.
-Some tea connoisseurs have the habit of taking this tea with a little bit of milk added, but this is totally on personal likings.
+Some tea connoisseurs have the habit of taking this tea with a little bit of milk added, but this totally depends on personal liking..

 AUTUMN FLUSH DARJEELING (October to November)